What is Digital Health?

 • Wearable Devices: Smartwatches and fitness trackers allowed people to monitor their health in real-time.

-• Artificial Intelligence (AI): AI is showing promise to help doctors analyse scans and predict illnesses more accurately.
+• Artificial Intelligence (AI): AI helped doctors analyse scans and predict illnesses more accurately.

-• Big Data in Healthcare: Large amounts of health data has helped scientists understand diseases better.
+• Big Data in Healthcare: Large amounts of health data helped scientists understand diseases better.

 • More personalised care using AI and health data.